pscally1005/pscally1005.github.io/_posts/healthier-dessert/2024-07-11-protein-pb-chickpea-date-cookie.markdown

 - Add the beans, dates, nut butter, whey, casein, milk (or water), vanilla, and salt to a food processor and blend until smooth<br><br>
 - <center><img src="/assets/Food/Protein Powder/PB Chickpea Date Cookie/pb-protein-unblended.jpg" alt="" class="instruction-image"></center><br>

+- I've used peanut butter here, but any nut butter will work, like almond or cashew butter.
+For a nut free option, use sunflower or pumpkin seed butter<br><br>

+- For the beans, I've gone with chickpeas, but any other light colored bean will work, like navy, pinto, or cannellini beans.
+I wouldn't recommend black or kidney beans, as the color will change<br><br>

 - Add in baking soda and blend briefly, until just combined.
 Stir in the chocolate chips with a silicone spatula.
 The batter should be very loose for a cookie dough.
 You can refrigerate for about 30 minutes to harden it if you desire<br><br>
 - <center><img src="/assets/Food/Protein Powder/PB Chickpea Date Cookie/pb-protein-blended.jpg" alt="" class="instruction-image"></center><br>